 A working group of local authorities, migrant and refugee specialist agencies and the WM Funders Network have been considering how the range of services that support migrant and refugee inclusion can be improved and grown.
 We know that there are opportunities to better recognise and share good practice across the region and across sectors to encourage more investment in the things we know can make a difference.

-We are inviting independent funders, public bodies (local authorities, health, police) and VCS agencies working on migration issues to participate and consider:
+Around 80 participants representing independent funders, public bodies (local authorities, health, police) and VCS agencies working on migration issues participated to consider:

 - Early action principles and how they can embed these in what they deliver, commission and fund